Automorphisms of fine curve graphs for nonorientable surfaces: Key propositions

-\begin{claim} Let $c,d$ be nonseparating two-sided curves which form a torus pair or a pants pair.
-Then, the pair $\{c,d\}$ is a torus pair if and only if there exists a separating curve $e$ such that $e$ is disjoint from both $c$ and $d$ and satisfies the following property: all nonseparating simple closed curves in $N$ lying on the same side of $e$ as $\{c,d\}$ intersect $c\cup d$. \end{claim}
+{\it Step 2.} By Lemma~\ref{presv_separating_multi_curves}, it is sufficient to prove the following.
+Let $c,d$ are nonseparating two-sided curves which form a torus pair or a pants pair.
+Then, the pair $\{c,d\}$ is a torus pair if and only if there exists a separating curve $e$ such that $e$ is disjoint from both $c$ and $d$ and satisfies the following property: all nonseparating simple closed curves in $N$ lying on the same side of $e$ as $\{c,d\}$ intersect $c\cup d$.
+We can prove it in the same way as the proof of \cite[Step 2 in Lemma 2.5]{Long--Margalit--Pham--Verberne--Yao} as follows.